 And what if you had absolute control of where every pallet was in the racking with an intelligent software solution which was continually identifying the fastest moving items and bringing them closer to the despatch area to reduce transit times?

-This goods to man approach turns the entire process on its head and is powered by Thistle Systems’ AUTOCUBE™ Automated Racking storage Solution and its Intelligent Autocube Control & Tracking Software (i-ACTS).
+This goods to person approach turns the entire process on its head and is powered by Thistle Systems’ AUTOCUBE™ Automated Racking storage Solution and its Intelligent Autocube Control & Tracking Software (i-ACTS).

 If you would like to see it in action – request access to our Finished Goods Warehouse of the Future Webinar or contact us now to find out more.